 Students are required to take the Advanced Placement® exam if earning dual enrollment in an Advanced Placement® course.
-Tuition costs for 2019-2020 are \$250.00 per UNO course (2020-2021 costs to be determined).
+Tuition costs for 2020-2021 are \$250.00 per UNO course (2021-2022 costs to be determined).
+This rate is subject to change by University of Nebraska at Omaha.